CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 **Action:**

-In your terminal window build the database image with the following command:
+Ensure you are in the **/Working** folder in your terminal window and build the database image with the following command:

     docker build --tag=umbdata ./UmbData